-The purpose of Joliet Catholic Academy's Library/Media Center is to provide students with a quiet environment for studying and materials for individual use.
+The purpose of Joliet Catholic Academy's Innovation Research Center is to provide students with a quiet environment for studying and materials for individual use.
 The following policies are to be observed:

-- 1. The Library/Media Center is open from 7:30 a.m. to 3:30 p.m. on regular school days. - 2.
+- 1. The IRC is open from 7:30 a.m. to 3:30 p.m. on regular school days. - 2.
 Silence is to be observed.
-The library must be quiet so that others are not disturbed. - 3.
+The IRC must be quiet so that others are not disturbed. - 3.
 Resources from the general collection may be checked out for two weeks.
 Reference may be checked out overnight if necessary. - 4.
 The fine for overdue general collection materials is \$.10 per item per school day.
 The fine for other reference materials is \$1 per item per school day. - 5.
 Lost library materials are the student's responsibility.
 Students bear the replacement costs of all materials checked out. - 6.
 Students who steal or deliberately destroy library materials must pay for the items and will receive a discipline referral. - 7.
 A.V. and computer equipment is available upon request for student use. - 8.
-All Computer Center rules regarding the usage of computers apply to the computers in the Library/Media Center. - 9.
+All Computer Center rules regarding the usage of computers apply to the computers in the IRC. - 9.
 A copy machine is available for student use at the rate of \$.10 per copy, \$.15 per double-sided copy. - 10.
-Pens and pencils can be purchased in the library. - 11.
-Other research materials/resources are available from the Reaching Across Illinois Library System. - 12.
+Other research materials/resources are available from the Reaching Across Illinois Library System. - 11.
 All financial obligations, fines, payment for lost books, etc., must be paid before quarterly/semester grade reports will be made available to the student.